tiger-swallowtails-2013/phase-2-guide/readme.md

 have done 1 talk, you cannot do another talk until everyone else has done 1 talk.
 Once you have done 2, you cannot do another talk until everyone else has done 2.
 The same for 3 and 4 if we get to do that many.

+### Side Projects
+Every good programmer worth their salt has some kind of side project.
+Good side projects do either/both of two things:

+1. Shore up difficulties faced during the work day.
+2. Explore things you're super excited about.

+Side Projects can last as long as a few years or as little as a few minutes.
+It's totally up to you to figure out what you want to do.
+If you need some help deciding, here's a few suggestions:

+1. Grab a challenge from Socrates!
+They're designed to help you explore key ideas
+2. Start working through/giving feedback on [exercism.io](http://exercism.io)
+   they'll force you to write nice code!
+3. Take a stab at any of these [hundreds of projects](https://github.com/thekarangoel/Projects) spread across problem domains.
+4. Grab a staff member, student, or mentor and ask them what *they're* super excited about or wished they knew better.